Course

 Notes

-The Leadership Practicum must be completed and approved within 2 years from the end of the course in order for PQP Part 2 to be recommended to the OCT.
+- Complete your Leadership Practicum and submit an approved report within 2 years from the end of the course in order for PQP Part 2 to be recommended to the Ontario College of Teachers

 Course can be applied towards